-- a.
-Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the WSBLE Phase 2 (2020) cost estimates are appropriate for an approximately 10% design. - b.
+a.
+Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the WSBLE Phase 2 (2020) cost estimates are within an acceptable range for an approximately 10% design.

+- 1. Using a range of estimated costs rather than a single number. - 2.
+Escalation used from the ST3 (2016) estimate to the Phase 2 (2020) estimate. - b.
 ST3 (2016) to Phase 2 (2020) Main Cost Drivers: The project saw a dramatic rise in the cost estimate from ST3 (2016) to Phase 2 (2020).
 The project saw cost increases spread across almost every cost category with the largest increases in right-of-way, sitework/environmental, and guideway. - c.
 Capture of Phase 2 (2020) Elements: The Assessment Team believes most areas of the estimate are captured in the Phase 2 (2020) estimate.
-The team would recommend further investigation into bridge type assumptions for aerial guideway as a possible savings to the project, and sitework/ground conditions and tunneling as areas of potential cost increases. - d.
-Recommendations: The Assessment Team recommends that the ST design team address the findings of this report and revise the cost estimate, as necessary.
-While ranges will be explored in more detail during the methodology report, the design team should consider providing future revised estimates as a range of values for each project.
+The team would recommend further investigation into bridge type assumptions for aerial guideway as a possible savings to the project, and sitework/special conditions and tunneling as areas of potential cost increases.